School Meal Information

 AM Breakfast and Lunch Service

-Menus are sent home with the students at the beginning of each month.
+Breakfast and lunch forms along with menus are sent home with the student each month.

 Nutrition at School